RmiMekaa/RemiRoeland_14_22-02-2022/README.md

 ## Project objectives
  - Convert an app into React
- - Convert one of the fourth jquery plugins into a react component
+ - Convert one of four jquery plugins into a react component
  - Improve the app performances
  - Create, deploy and install an npm package